-Ethiopia is one of the very few countries in the world where you can find, taste and smell the life as it was thousands of years ago.
-The reason why I say this is in the way of life.
+Ethiopia is one of the very few countries in the world where you can find life as it was thousands of years ago.
+The reason is in the way of life.
 It is inevitably shocking with its simplicity and poverty but also an awakening that brings gratitude and a more complete understanding of the world we live in.

 As an expat woman, I did spend enough time in this country to be able to understand it better.
-I believe every one of us should visit two types of countries – one of the richest countries in the world and one of the poorest.
-This is the only way to be able to understand where you stand in the world.
+I believe every one of us should visit two types of countries – one of the richest countries and one of the poorest.
+This is the only way to understand where you stand in the world.
 To know that there is a better but there is a worst too.
 Surprisingly, or maybe not, the poorest societies have more to teach us.

 Recently Ethiopian Airlines celebrated 70 years in the airspace.
-To commemorate the landmark date they performed a flight to Bangkok with all female crew!
-This was a historical event by which they wanted to show the world their policy focused on inspiring the young African women to follow their dreams and pursue careers in aviation.
+To commemorate the landmark date they performed a flight to Bangkok with an all-female crew!
+This was to draw the focus to their policy on inspiring young African women to follow their dreams and pursue careers in aviation.

 To me, Ethiopian Airlines are something special.
 Every time I travelled from or to Addis Ababa I knew that I can trust the company with my life.
 This was years ago and I see that they are getting not only better in their service but also lead the process of social change in Africa.

-As you can see on the picture, the people in Ethiopia are very religious and in Tigray province, it is common from an early age to have a mark in the shape of a cross on their faces.
+As you can see from the picture, the people in Ethiopia are very religious.
+In Tigray province, it is common from an early age to have a mark in the shape of a cross on their faces.
 It is a blessing and an expression of cultural identity.

-The places that arose most interests in the travellers are the rock-hewn churches of Ethiopia.
+One of the most interesting reasons to visit Ethiopia are the rock-hewn churches of Ethiopia.
 They are found in the central and northern parts of the country and date back to the 13th century.
 The most significant between them is the rock-hewn complex of 11 churches in Lalibela.
 As the UNESCO’s World Heritage Site states, these churches have outstanding universal value.
 And this is because they were not constructed in a traditional way but rather were hewn from monolithic rocks.

-Apart from the very popular Lalibela (among the tourists but also as a main pilgrimage place for all Ethiopians), you will find other smaller and simpler rock-hewn churches in the Tigray region.
+Apart from the very popular Lalibela (among the tourists but also as the main pilgrimage place for all Ethiopians), you will find other smaller and simpler rock-hewn churches in the Tigray region.

 One of the most interesting places to see along your route in Ethiopia is the monastery Debre Damo.
 The monastery is accessible only by rope and unfortunately can be visited only by man.
 Despite all these restrictions, it is still a unique place to see a woman who visits the country.